Perkedel/HexagonEngine/README.md

 Powered by Godot Engine.

 # Installing
+## Peck this poop just download entire source code and run it immediately!!!
+EXE, BIN Linux
+- Download this source code by press green `Code` download button
+- it is recommended to use [`Github Dekstop`](https://desktop.github.com ) instead of `Download ZIP`.
+Follow section `Source Code, Modding, or Compiling yourself` from step 1 until step `Clone` button.
+- for Windows, run `HexagonEngine.bat`; for Linux, run `./HexagonEngine.sh`. oh make sure you have `chmod +x ./HexagonEngine.sh` beforehand if it had no executable privilege yet (a.k.a. access denied to execute this sh file).
+- both script will print `Hexagon Engine by Perkedel Technologies` and then execute respective export template each platform next to this script file.
+Windows will run `.\windows_64_debug.exe`, while Linux will run `linux_x11_64_debug`.
+- enjoy yay!

+why there is this? read reason on section `Export Trouble` down at the bottom bellow.

 ## Binary EXE, BIN, APK, etc.
 - Get them from [itch.io](https://joelwindows7.itch.io/hexagon-engine?secret=8DRej5vqw5nRRGnxZ6I04sNKo )
 - Download any of the binary for designated OS of yours